scottx611x/py_sPi/README.md

 - [ ] find pid of python scripts & kill them rather than `killall pyhton`
 - [ ] Fetch a remote script to automate install process & fetching of dependencies
   - **NOTE**: Pi-hole does: `curl -L https://install.pi-hole.net | bash`
-- [ ] link to .img with open CV already installed in instructions
-- [ ] optional twilio usage ???
+- [ ] optional twilio usage (default to emails)????
+Could also text from email!